openquantumhardware/qick/quick_start/README.md

  <img src="quick-start-guide-pics/Bootmodeswitch.png" alt="Boot mode switch">
 </p>

-* Use your torque wrench to wire an SMA cable between an RF-DAC channel and an RF-ADC channel.
+* Use your wrench to wire an SMA cable between an RF-DAC channel and an RF-ADC channel.
   * For the ZCU216, choose DAC 2_231 and ADC 0_226, which will be generator 6 and readout 0.
 This is a two-step process, because the XM655 directly exposes the differential ports of the RF-DACs and RF-ADCs, and you must patch these through to the baluns that convert them to regular (single-ended) signals:
     * First identify the gold HC2 connector you want; e.g. 2_231 is labeled next to connector JHC3.
 Connect an HC2-SMA cable and screw it down.
     * Now identify the P/N pair of SMA pigtails you want; e.g. the pair for 2_231 are the last two on this cable.
 Connect these to the P and N ports of an available low-frequency (10 MHz-1 GHz) balun.
 The third SMA connector next to this balun is the single-ended port; your SMA cable will connect the single-ended ports of the two baluns.
     * See also https://docs.amd.com/r/en-US/ug1390-zcu216-eval-bd/CoreHC2-Connector-Pinout-XM655-Only
   * For the RFSoC4x2, choose DAC_B and ADC_D, which will be generator 0 and readout 0.
 (You will need to change the generator number in the demo notebook later, since the demos assume generator 6.)
   * For the ZCU111, choose DAC 229 CH3 and ADC 224 CH0, which will be generator 6 and readout 0.
 These names are written directly on the XM500 breakout board.
 See also https://docs.amd.com/r/en-US/ug1271-zcu111-eval-bd/XM500-ADC/DAC-Data-and-Clock-SMA
+  * You're doing this with the board powered down, but in general: it's OK to connect/disconnect RF cables with the board powered.
+However, you should be very careful not to touch any of the exposed electrical components with metal tools or connectors. ***This can cause immediate, permanent damage to your board which cannot be repaired.*** In particular:
+   * The frontend daughterboards of the ZCU216 and ZCU111 have rows of header pins, some of which can destroy the board if shorted to each other or to ground.
+   * If you have SMA cables with loose ends (for example, the unused lines of a ZCU216's HC2-to-SMA cable), always cover their connectors completely with the rubber caps that came with the cables.
+   * Observe general housekeeping and workplace hygiene principles - don't leave loose tools rolling around your lab bench, keep loose adapters in bowls or drawers, be aware of where a tool might fall if dropped.
 * Connect an Ethernet cable and/or USB cable, and configure your computer, as specified in the next section.
 * Connect the power cable to the RFSoC board.
 Flip the board power switch on (it's next to the power cable).
 You should hear the fan above the RFSoC chip begin to whir, and you should see LED lights blinking all over the board.
 You should also see lit or blinking LEDs that indicate the Ethernet port is connected to your computer: two LEDs built into the face of the port and a third LED next to the port labeled "LINK."
 * Your board setup should look something like the below cartoon: